 I have been a member of the Australian Academy of Facial Plastic Surgery (AAFPS) since 1994.
-It is an honour and a great privilege to be appointed as its President for 2012 and 2013.
+It is an honour and a great privilege to be appointed as its President.

 Facial plastic surgery is a highly competitive and fast evolving field.
 Collective knowledge is being constantly enriched by the work of researchers and practitioners from across the world.
 New methods, better techniques and updated technologies blend together with a growing understanding of facial structures, enabling us to deliver high quality, safe outcomes for our patients.
 Just keeping up with important developments in our respective fields requires a tremendous commitment to excellence and a quest for new knowledge.

 For us to provide better outcomes, we need patients who are willing to keep moving forward, embracing new and better methods and technology.
 Fostering patient awareness and education, as well as providing inputs to help policymakers create safe and effective public policies, are all-important areas in our Academy’s mission.